-AEMO converts the energy and maximum demand forecasts from the NEFR into at least five half-hourly demand profiles for each region, based on historical weather patterns.
-The demand profiles also incorporate NEFR assumptions on future DER such as rooftop PV, battery storage penetration and EV.
+AEMO converts the energy and maximum demand forecasts from the NEFR-latest demand forecasts into at least five eight half-hourly demand profiles for each region, based on historical weather patterns.
+The demand profiles also incorporate NEFR-assumptions on future DER such as rooftop PV, battery storage penetration and EV.